* Australian inquiry begins examination of pension sector

 Pension funds in Australia operate as trusts, which means they must adhere to various laws such as ensuring investments are made prudently and members cared for.

-The latest round of hearings may pile more pressure on the shares of the country's four biggest banks and top financial planner AMP - all of which the Royal Commission has called to appear in relation to their pension businesses.
+The latest round of hearings may pile more pressure on the shares of the country's four biggest banks and top financial planner AMP Ltd - all of which the Royal Commission has called to appear.

 Revelations of misconduct stemming from earlier hearings have already wiped about A$26 billion off the market capitalisation of Australia's top financial firms, as investors factor in higher compliance costs and greater regulation.